aafulei/the-c-programming-language/0-meat/checklist.md

 3. Did you declare a function before calling it?

+4. Is it reading from stdin or reading from a string?

 string
 ------
 1. Did you reserve one extra space for the '\0'?